Magnitude cohomology: Introduction

 \subsection{Enriched categories}

 The next part of the paper deals with magnitude cohomology of enriched categories.
 For this we fix a symmetric monoidal semicartesian category $\V$ and a strong monoidal functor $\Sigma\colon\V\to\A$ into a closed symmetric monoidal abelian category $\A$.
-In this situation (in fact in slightly greater generality) Leinster and Shulman defined the \emph{magnitude homology} $H^\Sigma_\ast(X)$ of a $\V$-category $X$~\cite{LeinsterShulman}.
+In this situation Leinster and Shulman defined the \emph{magnitude homology} $H^\Sigma_\ast(X)$ of a $\V$-category $X$~\cite{LeinsterShulman}.
 We define the dual theory, the \emph{magnitude cohomology} $H^\ast_\Sigma(X)$ of a $\V$-category $X$, and we equip it with a product

 and unit $1_\A\to H^0_\Sigma(X)$ that make it into an associative unital graded ring in $\A$.
-By choosing appropriate $\V$, $\A$ and $\Sigma$, we obtain magnitude cohomology rings for posets, small categories, and generalised metric spaces, and we show that these respectively recover the cohomology of the order complex with the cup product, the cohomology of the classifying space with the cup product, and the magnitude cohomolgy ring respectively.
+By choosing appropriate $\V$, $\A$ and $\Sigma$, we obtain magnitude cohomology rings for posets, small categories, and generalised metric spaces, and we show that these respectively recover the cohomology of the order complex with the cup product, the cohomology of the classifying space with the cup product, and the magnitude cohomology ring respectively.
 Note that in the first two cases the product is graded-commutative, but in the third case it is not.
 In Theorem~\ref{theorem-commutativity} we explain this phenomenon by showing that in general, when the enriching category $\V$ is cartesian, the magnitude cohomology ring is graded-commutative.
 The enriching categories for posets and small categories \emph{are} cartesian, while the enriching category for generalised metric spaces is \emph{not}.